Base

 interface ToAtom

-interface represents a type that can be converted to
+The ToAtom interface represents a type that can be converted to

 an atom.
-The types Char
+The types Char, String, and [Char] implements the ToAtom

 interface.